telerik/blazor-ui/form/remote-validation/readme.md

 ## Sample Details

-In this sample, the WebAPI backend does not allow when a client chooses Defense classification to leave the Description field empty, in any other case the Description field is not required.
+In this sample, the WebAPI backend does not allow the user to leave the Description field empty if **Defense** classification is selected.
+In the other cases, the Description field is not required.

 The example shows how you can throw exceptions in the WebAPI backend with meaningful information, send those meaningful instructions/errors to the client where they can bubble up and be shown to the user.